tomaszbabiuk/pomegranate/README.md

 ```

 # Limitations
-As jack-knife uses annotations only declarative matchers are supported.
+As POMegranate uses annotations only declarative matchers are supported.
 That suits 90% percent of your code.
-You can always mix espresso with jack-knife, see [compatibility table](compatibility-table.md).
+You can always mix espresso with POMegranate, see [compatibility table](compatibility-table.md).

 # Getting started